LEAN-96/RAG-Demystified/README.md

 | 4 | -23,154010314955553 | 3,0623941846106097 | memory have so far been only investigated for extractive downstream tasks.
 We explore a general-<br>purpose ﬁne-tuning recipe for retrieval-augmented generation (RAG) — models which combine pre-<br>trained parametric and non-parametric mem- |
 | 70 | -20,614559198905972 | 1,5474185954633568 | documents, relying primarily on non-parametric knowledge.
 We also compare to “Closed-Book QA”<br>approaches [ 52], which, like RAG, generate answers, but which do not exploit retrieval, instead |

+Same visualization for the BGE-Small embedding model.
+For this model all three retrieved results seems to be close to the query:
 ![RAG_Retrieval_2D_t-SNE_Top3_chunk256_1_out](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/c1fe9d3d-1151-4151-9c30-3b893fb1eae0)

 Before we jump to the generation phase a short visualized recap about the formulas we learned so far for indexing and retrieval: